ncbi/ribovore/00README.txt

 Columns 1-5 and 9 are redundant with columns 1-6 in the 'short' format output file from ribotyper.pl.

-You can see the command-line options for ribolengthchecker.pl using the -h option, just as with ribotyper.pl:
+You can see the command-line options for riboaligner.pl using the -h option, just as with ribotyper.pl:

-> ribolengthchecker.pl -h
+> riboaligner.pl -h
-# ribolengthchecker.pl :: classify lengths of ribosomal RNA sequences
+# riboaligner.pl :: classify lengths of ribosomal RNA sequences
 # ribotyper 0.17 (Jul 2018)
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # date:    Wed Jul 11 15:50:43 2018
 #
-Usage: ribolengthchecker.pl [-options] <fasta file to annotate> <output file name root>
+Usage: riboaligner.pl [-options] <fasta file to annotate> <output file name root>

 basic options: